h2oai/h2o-3/h2o-docs/src/product/cloud-integration/ec2-and-s3.rst

         h2o.import_file(path = "s3://bucket/path/to/file.csv")

 -  Just like regular AWS credentials, temporary credentials using AWS SESSION TOKEN can be passed in standalone mode by creating a ``core-site.xml`` file and passing it in with the flag ``-hdfs_config``.
 For an example ``core-site.xml`` file, refer to `Core-site.xml`_.
-The only difference lies specifying a triplet of (AWS SECRET KEY, AWS SECRET ACCESS KEY and AWS SESSION TOKEN)
+The only difference lies in specifying a triplet of (AWS SECRET KEY, AWS SECRET ACCESS KEY and AWS SESSION TOKEN)

    1. Edit the properties in the core-site.xml file to include your Access Key ID, Access Key, and Session Token as shown in the following example: